nmfisher/thermion/README.md

 ```

 When a `FilamentWidget` is added to the widget hierarchy:
-1) on the first frame, by default a Container will be rendered with solid red.
+1) by default a Container will be rendered with solid red.
 If you want to change this, pass a widget as the `initial` paramer to the `FilamentWidget` constructor.
-2) on the second frame, `FilamentWidget` will retrieve its actual size and request the `FilamentController` to create:
+2) on the second frame, `FilamentWidget` will pass its dimensions/pixel ratio to the `FilamentController`
+3) You can then call `createViewer` to create:
-    * the backing textures needed to insert a `Texture` widget into
+    * the rendering surface (on most platforms, a backing texture that will be registered with Flutter for use in a `Texture` widget)
     * a rendering thread
     * a `FilamentViewer` and an `AssetManager`, which will allow you to load assets/cameras/lighting/etc via the `FilamentController`
-3) after an indeterminate number of frames, `FilamentController` will notify `FilamentWidget` when a texture is available the viewport
+4) after an indeterminate number of frames, `FilamentController` will notify `FilamentWidget` when a rendering surface is available the viewport
-4) `FilamentWidget` will replace the default `initial` Widget with the viewport (which will initially be solid black or white, depending on your platform).
+5) `FilamentWidget` will replace the default `initial` Widget with the viewport (which will initially be solid black or white, depending on your platform).

-It's important to note that there *will* be a delay between adding a `FilamentWidget` and the actual rendering viewport becoming available.
+IMPORTANT: there *will* be a delay between adding a `FilamentWidget`, calling `createViewer` and the actual rendering viewport becoming available.
 This is why we fill `FilamentWidget` with red - to make it abundantly clear that you need to handle this asynchronous delay appropriately.
-You can call `await _filamentController.isReadyForScene` if you need to wait until the viewport is actually ready for rendering.
+Once `createViewer` has completed, the viewport is available for rendering.

 > Currently, the `initial` widget will also be displayed whenever the viewport is resized (including changing orientation on mobile and drag-to-resize on desktop).
 You probably want to change this from the default red.

 Congratulations!
 You now have a scene.
-It's completely empty, so you probably want to add.
+It's completely empty, so you probably want to add something visible.

 ### Load a background